noahehall/theBookOfNoah/linux/docker/docker_new.md

       - operating system network
         - container X virtual interface
         - docker bridge virtual interface (docker0)
-          - routes connections to the external network and each container interfaces]
-            - analagous topp yur home router
-            - all intefaces connected to docker0 are part of the same virtual subnet
-              - i.e. they can talk to each other and communicate with the larger network via the docker0 interface
         - logical host interface
       - physical network interface
   - multi-host virtual networks